 Main elements of the regulation

 The intention of the GDPR is to acknowledge the value of personal data and the agency individuals have over their own personal data.
-Article 5 explains the spirit of the legislation:
+Article 5 explains the principles of the legislation:

 - Data will be collected and used for the purposes you give to the data subject, and not beyond this.
 (There are some exceptions, in the case of using data for the “common good.”)

 - Only collect what you need, and no more.
-This benefits both the data subject and your organization; no sense in being responsible for protecting data you don’t actually need.
+This benefits both the data subject and your organization; there is no sense in being responsible for protecting data you don’t actually need.